babalugats76/babalugats76.github.io/biography.md

 <hr>
 <div class="row">
     <div class="col-md-8">
-        <p>James Colestock, the pride of Fort Wayne, Indiana, now lives and teaches in the Denver Metro area.
-In 2012, James decided to set aside the corporate world and pursue his long-standing interest in teaching.
+        <p>James Colestock, the pride of Fort Wayne, Indiana, now lives and teaches in the Denver Metro area.</p>
+        <p>In 2012, James decided to set aside the corporate world and pursue his long-standing interest in teaching.
 Shortly thereafter, he completed his student teaching at Abraham Lincoln High School alongside Mr. Jackie McBroom while earning a Master’s degree in Secondary Education, a Colorado teaching license, and multiple CTE (Career and Technical
             Education) endorsements.
 Since then, he has focused on developing and delivering a comprehensive CTE Information Technology program, most recently at APS Online High School (now called APS Avenues) in Aurora Public Schools.</p>
         <p>Before becoming an educator, James was a proud Mastodon at IPFW – the joint campus of Indiana University and Purdue University in his hometown of Fort Wayne – where he studied Business and Computers, setting him up for a 15-year career as an Oracle
             Database Administrator.
 He continues to be involved in a variety of technology-related endeavors.</p>